NochexDevTeam/osCommerce-Payment-Page/README.md

 = 3.0 =

   - Module updated in relation to the latest version of osCommerce
+  - Additional Checks in APC and callback functions to check paid / order totals

 = 2.3 =

-  - Samll change to APC page
+  - Small change to APC page

 = 2.2 =